getappmap/vscode-appland/README.md

 AppMap is a free and open-source runtime code analysis tool.

-AppMap records code execution traces, collecting information about how your code works and what it does.
-Then it presents this information as interactive diagrams that you can search and navigate.
-In the diagrams, you can see exactly how functions, web services, data stores, security, I/O, and dependent services all work together when application code runs.
+AppMap records your running code, collecting information about how your code works and what it does.
+Then it uses this information to create AppMaps—interactive diagrams that you can navigate and search.
+Once you've created AppMaps, you can chat with AppMap Navie AI.
+Navie uses your AppMaps to understand your code and provide you with relevant and specific insights about your project.

 [![AppMap video](https://appmap.io/assets/img/yt-play.png)](https://www.youtube.com/watch?v=fHiTHZhtFZM)